camthesaxman/cubecraft/README.md

 ![Screenshot](http://i.imgur.com/KO1o4d5.png)

 ## Compiling
-Download DevKitPro and run `make` to compile.
+Download and install devkitPPC from [here](https://sourceforge.net/projects/devkitpro/) and run `make` within the cubecraft directory to compile.
 By default, it builds the GameCube version.
 To build the Wii version, run `make PLATFORM=wii`.

 ## Installing